darrenldl/blockyarchive/README.md

 ## Comparison to the original SeqBox implementation/design

-The original SeqBox implementation and format does not support repairing of data, only sector level recoverability.
+The original SeqBox implementation and format do not support repairing of data, only sector level recoverability.

 Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format, and also allows arranging the blocks in a burst error resistant pattern.